MicrosoftDocs/winrt-api/windows.management.update/windowsupdateattentionrequiredreason.md

 An external reboot prevented the update from proceeding.

 ### -field OtherUpdate: 15
-The update couldn't proceed due to another update in progress.
+The update couldn't proceed due to another update being in progress.

 ### -field BlockedByProvider: 16
 The update was blocked by the update provider.